HackYourFuture-CPH/program/courses/Frontend/README.md

     React                       :a3, after a2, 5w
     Advanced Team Processes     :a4, after a3, 1w
     Specialist Career Training  :a5, after a4, 3w
-    Final project               :a6, after a5, 3w
+    Final project               :a6, active, after a5, 3w
 ```

 | Name                                                                            | Weeks |